duenf33/what-i-learned-in-week-4/README.md

   ```

 And there are more methods that we have also used such as ⇲<br>
-* The charAt() method is used to get the specified character from a string.
+* The charAt() method is used to get the specified character from a string.<br>

-* The toUpperCase() method is used to convert the string value to uppercase.
+* The toUpperCase() method is used to convert the string value to uppercase.<br>

-* The join() method joins all elements of an array into a string.
+* The join() method joins all elements of an array into a string.<br>

-After completing a for loop we would return the final string :
+After completing a for loop we would return the final string :<br>
 ```javascript
 return newarray1.join(' ');
 ```